cdebanil/benchmarkAlgo/README.md

 python tests.py
 ```

-If we run above code on the current test cases we get output -
+If we run above code on the provided test cases we get output -

 ```
 --------------------------------------DICTIONARY CODING---------------------------------------